todogroup/outbound-oss/starting-oss-projects.md

   * Ensure coding style is consistent

 * Where will the code be published?
-Typically, it will be in a company-owned organization on a code hosting platform auch as Githuib.com or GitLab.com but, depending on the technology, other potential publishing channels exist (for example, NPM, Maven central, PyPI)
+Typically, it will be in a company-owned organization on a code hosting platform auch as Github.com or GitLab.com but, depending on the technology, other potential publishing channels exist (for example, NPM, Maven central, PyPI)
 * Does it make sense to publish binaries?
 If yes, where?
 * Define your Web site and communication: What can you do to make your project known?
 Does it make sense to create a Web site for the project?
 Are there working groups?
 * Plan your project life cycle

-#### Different Project Levels

-TBD: Move out of "project lifecycle" chapter?

-It can make sense to have different levels for new open source projects ("sandbox", "incubator", "graduated" - these are the different [project levels of CNCF](https://www.cncf.io/projects/), for example).
-That's a way to classify you open source projects wrt. adoption, maturity and quality criteria that they have to fulfill.
-The basic idea is that new projects start in a dedicated space (CNCF calls that "sandbox" - at Facebook, that's the ["Incubator"](https://github.com/facebookincubator)).
-In this space, projects can evolve, and check if they reach the goals that have been defined in terms of adoption and quality.
-If they do, they can be promoted to the next level.
-If they don't it might be decided to sunset them.

 ### Active or Development Phase